November 1, 2014

 Word or Word Perfect format (we prefer attachments).
 Please

-do not send pdf versions of your story.
-Make sure your
+do not send pdf versions of your story or links to Google

-return postage.
-Here is the submission schedule for 2013:
+SASE with sufficient return postage.
+Here is the submission

 We don't make decisions about stories until after each